codewise-nicolas/is27-gov-submission/_INSTRUCTIONS.md

 To run the flow, manually go to the Github Repository > Actions > Build Sample Mobile App for IOS And Android then click on the drop down "Run workflow", and finally click the green "Run workflow".

+Once the flow is complete, you will find the generated binary under the Artifacts section of the corresponding job.

 ---